 Your personal data is protected under the EU General Data Protection Regulation, and Digital Workplace Forum Group Ltd., trading as Digital Workplace Group (DWG), is committed to protecting and respecting your privacy.
 DWG only collects data from you that is necessary to provide you with the services you expect from us.

 This privacy statement explains when and why we collect personal information about people who visit our website, how we use it, the conditions under which we may disclose it to others, and how we keep it secure.
 It also explains how you can access, update, amend and delete your data.

-Please read our Privacy Statement carefully before using the DWG members’ website.
-In this Statement "we", "us" and "our" means the Digital Workplace Group and "you" means the individual who is using the Site.
+When submitting a contact form or survey response you are accepting and consenting to the practices described in this privacy statement.
+In this privacy statement, “we”, “us” and “our” means Digital Workplace Group (DWG) and “you” and “your” means the individual who is using the website.

 This statement describes:

 Who we are and how to contact us

 DWG is a strategic partner, covering all aspects of the evolving digital workplace industry through membership, benchmarking and consultancy services.
 DWG provides independent expertise to more than 100 leading corporations and public institutions to advance client intranets and broader digital workplaces, through peer learning, independent evaluations and practitioner expertise.

 DWG is the data controller responsible for the information collected via this website and/or contracts we have with you.